Canon G1 X Mark III vs Sony RX100 IV

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
 In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.

 Review summary: Canon G1 X Mark III vs Sony RX100 IV

 So what conclusions can be drawn?
-Which of the two cameras – the Canon G1 X Mark III or the Sony RX100 IV – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Canon G1 X Mark III better than the Sony RX100 IV or vice versa?
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: Larger sensor generates images with better, more accurate colors.